Wollaton Hall Wedding Photography

 Before I say anything about the Wollaton Hall wedding photography, I must stress that this time, I’m going to keep the promise of regular blogging!
 I really need to get into the habit and post most or even all the weddings I shoot.
 The new website has just been launched and I can only complement its new look by keeping it fresh with updates on my recent wedding photography.
 Great time of the year to add it onto the new years resolutions list.
 I know, I have said that last year too but this time it’s for real!

 So first wedding to blog after a long break is Dan and Ana’s Wollaton Hall wedding.
 English/Venezuelan extravaganza that for a documentary wedding photographer like me was a true joy to shoot.
 Relaxed day filled with laughter and happiness.
 Chilled vibe was present all day long not to mention fun and madness (especially during the crazy hour, more about that below).

 As usual, I started with some photos during the morning preparations at the house.
 Dan and Ana were both getting ready there, yet managed not to see each other throughout the morning.
 Dan, best man and bridesmaids hopped onto the vintage double decker bus and went to The Browns brasserie to greet both sides of the family.
-After some more shots of the hair and make-up done by Nageena, I soon joined them there.
+After some more shots of the hair and make-up done, I soon joined them there.
 The wedding ceremony took place at the St Barnabas Cathedral in Nottingham City Centre.
 I have shoot weddings at the Cathedral before and it was great to revisit.
 I love its architecture, the space inside, and the freedom to photograph from many different angles.